 These examinations may or may not help your claim, depending upon the doctor and numerous factors.
 Your best bet is to provide all the information they need up front, but sometimes it’s difficult to anticipate what additional evidence they will request.
 Refusing the consultative examination will automatically deny your claim – although an attorney familiar with disability claims can help.

 Currently in South Carolina, getting through Disability Determination takes around 4-6 months, and many eligible people become discouraged and give up when their initial claims are rejected.
 However, it’s important to realize that a huge percentage of disability claims are denied on the first round.
 If you or a loved one is eligible for disability, don’t let the process intimidate you or prevent you from seeking assistance that you need.

-Disability assistance is available to help you and your family, if you understand your rights and your qualifications to receive benefits.
 If your claim for disability has been rejected, contact the South Carolina Social Security attorneys at Louthian Law Firm as soon as possible.
 We can help get the process moving quickly and preserve your right to an appeal.
 Because we’ve represented injured South Carolinians in government and court proceedings since 1959, we understand how to get you the best possible result.

 For a free evaluation of your Social Security case, call the Louthian Law Firm today toll free at (803) 454-1200.
 You can also fill out the confidential online consultation form.
 We can help residents of Columbia, Orangeburg, Lexington, Aiken, Sumter, Charleston, Irmo, Myrtle Beach, Richland County, Rock Hill and across South Carolina get the benefits they deserve.